-Improve the knowledge base and policy framework for parking-related decisions.
+To improve the knowledge base and policy framework for parking-related decisions.

-Our decisions on parking issues will be evidencebased and transparent.
+Our decisions on parking issues will be evidenced based and transparent.
 Our operational parking policies will allow for a consistent approach to resolution of parking issues.

 Operational policies